jitsi-contrib/jitsi-kubernetes-operator/interfaceJitsi.md

     * make generate-deploy
     * make deploy
     * kubectl apply -f deploy/jitsi-operator

 - Install your configmap and your Jitsi stack (cf config/samples/mydomain.com_jitsi_instance.yaml  config/samples/mydomain.com_jitsi_instance.yaml)

-## Custom interface
+## Customize the web interface

-- Explanations of some parameters

-In the config.js file, add config.dynamicBrandingUrl, this parameter is usefull  to change many style configuration in jitsi .
+In the config.js file, add config.dynamicBrandingUrl, this parameter is useful to change many style configurations.

 ```bash
 config.dynamicBrandingUrl = "https://meet/jitsi/dynamicBranding.json";
 ```
 cf https://community.jitsi.org/t/queries-about-dynamic-branding-url/101702

-Set up these parameter in json file which must be publically available An example of json file below:
+Set up these parameters in your dynamicBrandingUrl json file, which must be publically available.
+An example of such a json file below :

 ```bash